Snowfork/snowbridge/test/README.md

 ## Generating/Updating new test fixtures

 Test fixtures are taken by running the service in full e2e test.
 The relayer should log the fixture data you need (code is in [the relayer here](../relayer/workers/beefyrelayer/fixture-data-logger.go), though may require a bit of manual copy/pasting to get perfectly it in the right format.

+## Running E2E tests on Ropsten

+To run the E2E tests on Ropsten you need to have separate accounts for the relayers, an account for deployment and one for running the E2E test stack.
+You will also require an [Infura](https://infura.io/) account and project.

+Look at `.envrc-example` for the required variables.
+Add these variables to your `.envrc` and run `start-services.sh`.